Qovery/documentation/website/guides/tutorial/kubernetes-observability-and-monitoring-with-datadog.md

 - Replace `<CLUSTER NAME>` with a meaningful name to identify your cluster.
 - Set the `site` value corresponding to the one you selected upon account creation (you can find the information under `1 > With Helm V3 > --set datadog.site=<YOUR SITE VALUE>`)

 There are many other values you can set.
-For advanced usage, check: https://github.com/DataDog/helm-charts/blob/main/charts/datadog/values.yaml
+For advanced usage, check: https://github.com/Datadog/helm-charts/blob/main/charts/datadog/values.yaml

 </li>

 <li>

-#### Install DataDog agent in your cluster
+#### Install Datadog agent in your cluster

-The DataDog agent is a program that will collect data from your cluster and forward it to DataDog.
+The Datadog agent is a program that will collect data from your cluster and forward it to Datadog.
 We'll install it uning `Helm`.

 First add the `datadog` Helm repository and update your local list: